orkhan-amrullayev/docs2tops/README.md

 # docs2tops stands for documents to topics.

 What it basically does:
-- extracts ngrams from all of the documents
+- extracts ngrams from all of the input documents
 - extracts meaningful moregrams (2 or more grams) from the docs randomly sampled (sample size(0 to max) depends on user)
 - creates semi-automated dictionary - if user provided some possible topics, docs2tops provides similar keywords for each provided topic
 - creates fully-automated and labeled dictionary.